 While it should not be the only determining factor in your decision, cost is certainly an important consideration for any business.
 WooCommerce is a completely free e-commerce platform, making it a good choice for many small businesses or those businesses that plan to offer only limited e-commerce on their website.
 Magento offers a free Community version of its platform, and also a paid Enterprise version.
 The cost of the Enterprise version can be pretty steep, but can be well worth the investment if you are planning to offer larger, more robust e-commerce offerings.

 Generally speaking, WooCommerce is easy to use if you have minimal knowledge of website development and programming.
 This is particularly true if your website is built using WordPress, as WooCommerce is designed specifically to integrate with WordPress.
 If your website is built on a platform other than WordPress, you can still integrate WooCommerce as your e-commerce solution, but this will require learning two additional platforms.
 Magento, with its many robust features, can be more difficult to install and set up for the inexperienced website developer.
-This should not deter you from considering Magento as your chosen e-commerce platform, but you should consider consulting with a professional website design firm to assist you.
+This should not deter you from considering Magento as your chosen e-commerce platform, but you should consider consulting with a professional ecommerce web design firm to assist you.